wajra/wajra.github.io/_pages/teaching.md

 pretty_table: true
 ---

+> "To teach is to learn twice." \
+> — Joseph Joubert

 # Courses + Teaching

 I consider teaching to be a vital part in the development of a scientist.
 I have had the privilege of teaching undergraduate courses to students in two countries in multiple languages.
 A table of the courses I've taught or assisted in teaching is shown below in descending order by year.